Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Simulations

 In order to determine the isotropic equivalent core kinetic energy $E_\textrm{kin,0}$ of the jet as input for \texttt{afterglowpy} we employ two methodologies.
 The first is to adopt the observed distribution of short GRB isotropic equivalent core gamma-ray luminosities $L_{\gamma,0}$ from \citet{Ghirlanda2016} and convert them to energies $E_{\gamma,0}$\,$=$\,$L_{\gamma,0} T_{90}$ assuming a short GRB rest-frame duration of $T_{90}$\,$=$\,$0.2$ s.
-The kinetic energy $E_\textrm{kin,0}$\,$=$\,$E_{\gamma,0}(1-\varepsilon_\gamma)/\varepsilon_\gamma$ is then computed assuming a gamma-ray efficiency $\varepsilon_\gamma$ that is sampled from a normal distribution with mean and standard deviation $-0.82$ and $0.15$ in $\log\varepsilon_\gamma$ \cite{Nava2014,Beniamini2016corr,BeniaminiVanDerHorst}.
+The kinetic energy $E_\textrm{kin,0}$\,$=$\,$E_{\gamma,0}(1-\varepsilon_\gamma)/\varepsilon_\gamma$ is then computed assuming a gamma-ray efficiency $\varepsilon_\gamma$ that is sampled from a normal distribution with mean and standard deviation $-0.82$ and $0.15$ in $\log\varepsilon_\gamma$ \citep{Nava2014,Beniamini2016corr,BeniaminiVanDerHorst}.
 We set a lower bound to the gamma-ray efficiency of 1\%.
-The second method is to utilize the inferred core kinetic energies from short GRB afterglow modeling.
-In this case the kinetic energies are taken to be a normal distribution in $\log(E_\textrm{kin,0}/\textrm{erg})$ with mean 51.6 and standard deviation 0.5 \cite{Fong2015,RoucoEscorial2022}.
-Both of these methods obtain very similar energy distributions for short GRBs; the main difference being the low energy tail inferred by \citet{Ghirlanda2016} (see also \cite{Wanderman2015,Salafia2023}).
+This method is listed as "G16" in Table \ref{tab: simulationruns}.
+The second method, listed as "F15" in Table \ref{tab: simulationruns}, is to utilize the inferred core kinetic energies from short GRB afterglow modeling.
+In this case the kinetic energies are taken to be a normal distribution in $\log(E_\textrm{kin,0}/\textrm{erg})$ with mean 51.6 and standard deviation 0.5 \citep{Fong2015,RoucoEscorial2022}.
+Both of these methods obtain very similar energy distributions for short GRBs; the main difference being the low energy tail inferred by \citet{Ghirlanda2016}, see also \citet{Wanderman2015,Salafia2023}.